| |||||||||

 In addition, we will use as base resources two succinct works on social, political and environmental action: The Future We Choose, by Christiana Figueres and Tom Rivett-Carnac, both key players in the Paris Climate Accord; and Timothy Snyder’s On Tyranny: Twenty Lessons From The Twentieth Century.

-Will the Coronavirus Crisis Trump the Climate Crisis?
+Will the Coronavirus Crisis Trump the Climate Crisis

 The battle over how to spend recovery funds — to quickly restore the old economy or invest in a greener one — will define the post-pandemic world.